InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ## 7.12 - ID Match Method Guidance <a name="idmm"></a>

 ### 7.12.1 - Best Practices for Disclosing ID Matches
-Unless prior arrangements have been made between the buyer and the seller directly, the value in the <code>user.buyeruid</code> field is expected to be derived from a real time cookie sync (see Appendix: Cookie Syncing) and value in <code>device.ifa</code> field is expected to be derived from an advertising ID call to the Operating System.
+Unless prior arrangements have been made between the buyer and the seller directly, the value in the <code>user.buyeruid</code> field is expected to be derived from a real time cookie sync (see [Appendix: Cookie Syncing](https://github.com/hillslatt/openrtb2.x/blob/develop/2.6.md#appendix-c-cookie-based-id-syncing-)) and value in <code>device.ifa</code> field is expected to be derived from an advertising ID call to the Operating System.

 For an Exchange to properly disclose that an ID substitution has occurred by a publisher, they must propagate the <code>mm</code> value, as sent by the publisher, on the Extended Identifier (eid) they send to the DSP, regardless of how the SSP determined the DSP’s ID.

 If a linkage is made by any party (e.g. a SSP to a DSP cookie ID) based on an incoming EID where <code>mm</code> does not equal 1 or 2, then the ID sent to the recipient must inherit the <code>mm</code> value of the incoming Extended Identifier (EID).
-For example, if a SSP receives an ID based on any kind of matching (<code>mm</code> values 3,4,5,6), then even if the ID they send to the DSP is based on a cookie exchange, it must also indicate that matching occurred (i.e. <code>mm</code> values 3,4,5,6).
+For example, if a SSP receives an ID based on any kind of matching (<code>mm</code> values 3,4, or 5), then even if the ID they send to the DSP is based on a cookie exchange, it must also indicate that matching occurred (i.e. <code>mm</code> values 3,4, or 5).

 Example 4 below outlines a workflow where an SSP is able to match to the DSP ID based on a Cookie Based Sync (<code>mm</code>=2) but becasue they recieved a bridged ID from the publisher (<code>mm</code>=3) they retain the match method of 3 to the DSP.